Fab-H2O/yt-archive/README.md

 2. Some low-level ytarchive flags (file/dir permissions, save-state, fragment file handling) have no yt-dlp equivalent and are intentionally not translated.
 3. This project targets Windows -- the `run-ytarchive.bat` wrapper and all binaries are `.exe` files.

+## Legacy Mode

+If you download the original ytarchive.exe you can fallback to it.
+This was done for testing purpose.

+The `--legacy-ytarchive` flag invokes the original `ytarchive.exe` binary.
+This is **not recommended** because:

+- It is a frozen binary that does not solve YouTube's `nsig` challenge
+- It will likely fail with HTTP 403 or unreachable URL errors
+- It requires a manually provided `--potoken` that is generally insufficient

+Use this only if you have a working `poToken` and accept that archival may still fail.

 ## License

 This project is a modification of the original [ytarchive](https://github.com/Kethsar/ytarchive) project.